Trust Nothing, But Read This

 My Toolkit

 I have a lot of toys and gadgets.
 Pinapples and Pi’s, Nokias and Sidekicks, just things.
+Things I’ve collected over the years and new gadgets I pick up because I feel like I’m supposed to.
 The stuff I use the most is different.
 That’s my toolkit for all of this.
 Work and play.
+Some of my most used devices currently:

 - Custom Gaming PC (9800X3D/3080TI)